-As face coverings become standard practice in more places, demand for stylish, affordable, and reusable face masks has skyrocketed.
+As face coverings are now standard practice across Ontario, demand for stylish, affordable, and reusable face masks has skyrocketed.
 To help you out, we’ve rounded up a bunch of made-in-Northern-Ontario fabric masks for your shopping pleasure.
 Stock up on these handmade masks for the whole family and store them in your car, purse, and office so you're always prepared.

 Tips for buying a face mask

 - Save medical-grade masks for the health care professionals that need them.

 - Two layers of material is recommended as well as a reusable filter.
 Masks should pass the light test.
 If it’s see through when you hold it up to the light, it’s probably too thin.

 - Face coverings should fit well and be comfortable–not too tight or too loose.

 - Some people find a metal nose wire gives a better fit as it helps shape the mask to your face.